synacktraa/urify/readme.md

 ### 🧐 Features:

-- **Read from Standard Input**: Yes, the good ol' stdin.
-And if you're feeling picky, verify if the input has been piped with `verify_tty`.
 - **Command-centric**: Create commands as easily as adding a decorator with `@cli.command(...)`.
 Seriously, it's like sprinkling magic dust on your functions.
 - **Options Galore**: Add options to your commands using the `@cli.option(...)` decorator.
 Define data types, set multiple values, and even specify valid choices.
 It's like an all-you-can-eat buffet, but for command-line arguments.